joanseg/The-Positioning-Manual/chapters/10-Risk.md

 One useful idea is that we all fall somewhere on a spectrum with "missionaries" on one end and "mercenaries" on the other.

 Missionaries are motivated by a sense of purpose that's generally not fundamentally money-making in nature.
 Missionaries certainly may find a way to get paid -- and perhaps quite well -- for pursing their purpose, but that's not what drives them.
-It might be a desire to change the culture (or some small aspect thereof), it might be a desire to improve things in some specific or far-reaching way, or it might be a desire to build something new they just feel driven to build.
+It might be a desire to change the culture (or some small aspect thereof), it might be a desire to improve things in some specific or far-reaching way, or it might be a desire to build something new they simple feel driven to build.

 This raises the question: if you're a missionary, do you invent/choose your mission or does it find you?
 What I've seen is that they're both common, and neither is inherently superior or more effective.